naldallal/ITNE352-Project-Group-A10/README.md

 - json, create json file.

-- os, make sure if file available or need request.
+- os, make sure if file available or need API request.

 Functions and Classes:
-- handle_client function, handles communication with a connected client ( handles receiving requests -> processing them -> fetching news data -> and sending responses back to the client.).
+- handle_client function, handles communication with a connected client in the threat ( handles receiving requests -> processing them -> fetching news data -> and sending responses back to the client.).

 - start_server, initializes and runs the server and listen for incoming connections.